DeepPleb/DeepCensor/README.md

 ## Use Cases
 * **Youtube videos**: Videos containing too many swear words can get a video demonetized.
 With DeepCensor a creator can make sure this doesn't happen.
 * **Explicit music**: Making a radio version of an explicit version especially using the `video` model that [DeepGram](https://developers.deepgram.com/documentation/features/model/) provides.
-* **LIve News**: Live news might often contain swears.
+* **Live News**: Live news might often contain swears.
 Profane language can easily be censored using the [live transcription](https://developers.deepgram.com/documentation/getting-started/streaming/) feature.

 ## Requirements: